 The most essential step in any treatment plan for COPD is to stop all smoking.
 Quitting smoking isn’t easy, but nicotine replacement products and medications might help.

-Other treatment options include bronchodilators, which relax the muscles around the airways, and , a broad program that helps improve the well-being of people who have chronic breathing problems.
+Other treatment options include bronchodilators, which relax the muscles around the airways, and

 If you have COPD, you’re more vulnerable to the common cold, influenza, and pneumonia.
 COPD also increases your risk of developing pulmonary hypertension, which is high blood pressure in the arteries that serve the lungs.